Avesthagen: Recent publications

 In a new paper, available on bioRxiv in 2020, Avesthagen researchers characterized the genetic traits specific to the Zoroastrian-Parsi population—a community that has historically abstained from smoking.
 Because of this unique social practice, Zoroastrian-Parsi genes may help scientists characterize biomarkers predictive of diseases caused by tobacco use, such as lung, head and neck, and esophagus cancers.

 To obtain a complete picture of population-specific variants, the Avesthagen team analyzed one hundred Zoroastrian-Parsi mitochondrial genomes to generate a “consensus genome.”
 This is a process that combines genetic information from a large number of individuals to determine the genetic traits typical to that population.
 The mitochondrial DNA of one hundred Zoroastrian-Parsi individuals sequenced created the “consensus mitochondrial genome” (AGENOME-ZPMCG V 1.0).
-For practical reasons, maternally-inherited mitochondrial DNA is often used for this type of analysis.
-The researchers also did phylogenetic mapping to determine the ancestry of the Zoroastrian-Parsi community and found a largely Persian origin, attesting to their historical migration from ancient Persia.

-The researchers identified a total of 420 mitochondrial variants in the hundred Zoroastrian-Parsi genomes.
-Analysis of the variants revealed genetic indicators of longevity and of diseases that tend to emerge later in life.
-The genomes showed, for example, variants linked to colon and prostate cancer, as well as neurodegenerative conditions like Parkinson's disease.
-Because these diseases typically affect older individuals, indicators of their presence corroborate apparent longevity in the Zoroastrian-Parsi community.

-The researchers found no indicators of tobacco-related diseases that often cause premature death.
-The genomes had a low frequency of mutations linked to carcinogen-induced diseases, such as lung cancer.